BeehiveForum/BeehiveForum/docs/readme.txt

 http://www.mysite.com/forumtemp/install.php

-Make sure you select 'Upgrade' from the installation method drop-down list, and then follow the instructions.
+Make sure you select the right 'Upgrade' proceedure from the installation method drop-down list, and then follow the instructions.

 1.4.2 Upgrading from 0.5PR1 to 0.5
 ==================================